 FDOT operates the SunRail commuter rail line in Central Florida.
 SunRail is a 61-mile planned commuter rail project traversing four counties in Central Florida (Volusia, Seminole, Orange, and Osceola).
-Phase 1, a 32-mile segment between DeBary in Volusia County and Southeast Orlando in Orange County that include 12 stations, began operations in April 2014.
+Phase 1, a 32-mile segment between DeBary in Volusia County and Southeast Orlando in Orange County that includes 12 stations, began operations in April 2014.
 In September 2015, a federal grant was approved for the 17-mile southern extension to the Poinciana area, including four new stations (Phase 2 South).
 In July 2018, this extension commenced operations, expanding the rail system south through the City of Kissimmee to the Poinciana area in Osceola County.
-The proposed 12-mile SunRail Phase 2 North extension from DeBary to Deland in Volusia County remains under development and is expected to start construction in spring of 2023, with an expected opening in summer of 2024.
-Based on SunRail's north-south rail alignment, and its station locations as compared to the northwest to southeast alignment of the Turnpike Mainline through Central Florida, it is determined that the geographic area served by the two different transportation modes is sufficiently separated to result in negligible traffic impacts along the Turnpike Mainline.
+The 12-mile SunRail Phase 2 North extension from DeBary to Deland in Volusia County is under construction with an expected opening in summer of 2024.
+FDOT is currently studying the Sunshine Corridor, which will allow SunRail to connect to the Orlando International Airport, the Orange County Convention Center and Walt Disney World.
+Based on SunRail's existing north-south rail alignment and its station locations compared to the northwest to southeast alignment of the Turnpike Mainline through Central Florida, it is determined that the geographic area served by the two different transportation modes is sufficiently separated to result in negligible traffic impacts along the Turnpike Mainline.